Courses Descriptions 2024

 Mahjong – Afternoon (BAC04a)

 Join the fun and play Mahjong, a game that originated in China during the nineteenth century.
 It is a commonly played game of skill, strategy and calculation and involves a certain degree of chance.
 They use the book The Mahjong Player’s Companion by Thompson and Maloney for their rules.
-Any players with a knowledge of Mahjong are welcome.
-Those new to Mahjong should complete a full term of Morning (Beginners) Classes (see above) before being considered for the more advanced Afternoon Mahjong Group.
+Players with a good understanding of Mahjong are welcome.
+Those new to Mahjong should complete a full term of Beginner Mahjong before joining the group.

 When: Tuesdays, 1-4pm; starting 9th January